On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: Abstract

 \section{Abstract}

-This article addresses a conjecture by Schilling concerning the optimality of the uniform distribution in the generalized Coupon Collector's Problem (CCP) where, in each round, a subset (package) of $s$ coupons is drawn from a total of $n$ distinct coupons.
-While the classical CCP (with single-coupon draws) is well understood, the group-draw variant--where packages of size $s$ are drawn--presents new challenges and has applications in areas such as biological network models.
+We address a conjecture of Schilling concerning the optimality of the uniform distribution in the generalized Coupon Collector's Problem (CCP) where, in each round, a subset (package) of $s$ coupons is drawn from a total of $n$ distinct coupons.
+While the classical CCP (with single-coupon draws) is well understood, the group-draw variant, where packages of size $s$ are drawn, presents new challenges and has applications in areas such as biological network models.

-Schilling conjectured that, for $2 \leq s \leq n-1$, the uniform distribution over all possible packages minimizes the expected number of rounds needed to collect all coupons if and only if $s = n-1$.
-We prove Schilling’s conjecture in full by presenting, for all other values of $s$, ``natural'' non-uniform distributions yielding strictly lower expected collection times.
-Explicit formulas and asymptotic analyses are provided for the expected number of rounds under these and related distributions.
+Consider the set of all distributions over the collection of $\binom{n}{s}$ packages of size $s$.
+Schilling showed that, for $s=n-1$, the uniform distribution yields the minimal expected time for collecting all coupons.
+She further conjectured that, for $2\le s\le n-2$, the uniform distribution does not yield the minimum.
+We prove Schilling’s conjecture in full by presenting ``natural'' non-uniform distributions yielding strictly lower expected collection times.
+Explicit formulas are provided for the expected number of rounds under these and related distributions.\\

-The article further explores the behavior of the expected collection time as $s$ varies under the uniform distribution, including the cases where $s$ is constant, proportional to $n$, or nearly $n$.